-- 3.03.1 Public Employees Retirement Fund (PERF): The County has elected to participate in PERF.
-The County will make the statutorily required contribution for its employees other than Police Officers who are covered by their own retirement plan. - 3.03.2 Police Retirement Fund: Qualifying police officers may under Indiana law participate in the Police Retirement Fund.
+3.03.1 Public Employees Retirement Fund (PERF): The County has elected to participate in PERF.
+The County will make the statutorily required contribution for its employees other than Police Officers who are covered by their own retirement plan.
+Participation by County Employees is mandatory under law.

+3.03.2 Police Retirement Fund: Qualifying police officers may under Indiana law participate in the Police Retirement Fund.
 The County will make contributions required by law to the accounts of officers participating in the Police Retirement Fund.